What we do (and don't) know about teacher shortages, and what can be done about them

 The Mississippi Department of Education is focusing its Grow Your Own efforts in 42 districts across the state that have had the hardest time finding and keeping staff.
 The Mississippi Teacher Residency stands out for its generosity.

 "It's really a no-cost pathway.
-I mean, it is a Cadillac package," says Courtney Van Cleve, who heads teacher talent acquisition for the Mississippi Department of Education.
+It is a Cadillac package," says Courtney Van Cleve, who heads teacher talent acquisition for the Mississippi Department of Education.
 "We cover everything: tuition, books, testing fees."

 Originally paid for by a grant from the W.K.
 Kellogg Foundation, the Residency is now funded with federal dollars, through the Elementary and Secondary School Emergency Relief (ESSER) Fund.